 - Current transcripts and progress reports.

-Drop off portfolio with a faculty member.
+Applications Look for flyers posted or email faculty for the exact date.
+Usually the date is late October each Fall semester and early April each Spring semester.
+Drop off your portfolio with a faculty member.
 The printmaking office is FAB 302 (inside FAB 301).

 Candidates will be notified as soon as possible once the faculty has reviewed all of the applicants.
 Accepted students must immediately fill out a change of major form, a BFA Printmaking Plan of Study form and change their advisor in the Art Department office, FAB 225.